changesets/changesets/packages/assemble-release-plan/README.md

 run commands within the repository you want a release plan for (some CI cases).

-For most cases, you should use `@changesets/get-release-plan` which will read local changelog files, config, and workspaces, to assemble the changeset from.
+For most cases, you should use `@changesets/get-release-plan` which will read local changelog files, config, and workspaces, to assemble the release plan from.